What is our objective?

 Why is important?

-AIM-PROGRESS seeks to promote responsible sourcing while reducing the duplication of supplier audits.
-Member companies all have responsible sourcing programs which may include the request for on-site audits of suppliers.
-To reduce audit duplication, costs and fatigue companies - through the Mutual Recognition mechanism - can recognize supplier audits completed on behalf of another company.
+AIM-Progress seeks to promote responsible sourcing while reducing the duplication of supplier evaluation approaches.
+Member companies all have responsible sourcing programs which may include the request for on-site audits, virtual assessments or third-party verified self-assessments of suppliers, with often very similar questions.

 Step 1: The first step is to benchmark member companies' audit protocols against a joint set of common criteria.
-If the audit protocol is equivalent to a majority of members' audit requirements as reflected in our commong benchmark - SMETA 4-pillar 6.0 - (85% commonality at a minimum), companies can participate in the Mutual Recognition initiative.
+If the audit protocol is equivalent to a majority of members' audit requirements as reflected in our common benchmark - SMETA 4-pillar 6.1 - (85% commonality at a minimum), companies can participate in the Mutual Recognition of audits initiative.
 The protocol benchmarking is supported by the ITC (International Trade Center).
-The ITC Sustainability Map is the basis for a bespoke protocol benchmarking tool they have created for AIM-PROGRESS.
+The ITC Sustainability Map is the basis for a bespoke protocol benchmarking tool they have created for AIM-Progress.

-Step 4: Companies check the list for suppliers they use and who they haven’t yet audited.
-If they find any, they request these suppliers to share the assessment/audit reports directly with them or, if they are a member of a data sharing platform upload them via the platform, which provides a secure online data exchange between suppliers and customers.
+Step 4: Companies check the list for suppliers they plan to audit.
+They can request these suppliers to share the audit reports directly with them or, if they are a member of a data sharing platform, upload them via the platform, which provides a secure online data exchange between suppliers and customers.
 In this way a new audit can be avoided.

 The audited supplier list is only available to companies who are signed up to the MR framework and who contribute to the list.